dansmith65/FileMaker-SvelteWebViewer/README.md

 # FileMaker-SvelteWebViewer

+This is meant to be a starting point for web viewer development with Svelte.
+It provides a full development environment that allows for testing in a browser and a method for deploying the code for production use.

+## Status

+This project is in a very early stage and has very little documentation; beware!

+## Instructions:

+- For every web viewer app you create: also create a script like `WV: filemaker-sveltewebviewer` to load it and receive all calls from the web viewer.
 - modify package.json
   These are the important values for this project because they are included in the minimized code:
   - **name**: A unique name for your web viewer app.